 Margin is a deposit that a market participant has to post with the exchange-clearing house.
 Think of margin as a down payment on the full value of the contract that you are trading.
 Margin has two benefits for market participants; it guarantees anonymity (the exchange is always your counterparty), and it "eliminates" counterparty credit risk from the transaction.
 Exchanges are regulated by the CFTC and have plenty of funds on hand to meet all obligations.
 Those funds come from the margin collected by market participants.
 Since margin is only a small percentage of total contract value it enables a tremendous amount of leverage and liquidity in futures markets.
 Hence why we see that the amount of registered gold inventories on the Comex is only a "fraction" of the number of paper gold futures contracts.
 Though the main reason is that as long as the US dollar doesn't devalue in a way that investors lose their belief in the credibility of the US dollar all gold futures contracts can be settled nominally or in US dollars.
 After all gold, considered both a commodity and a currency, is used as insurance against currencies and market fluctuations.
 Gold is the best collateral you can have hence why the interest rate on gold is the lowest of all asset classes that is under normal circumstances.
 Gold Forward Offer Rate, or GOFO, which is not published any longer!!!!
 Is the interest rate at which gold owners are prepared to lend gold on a swap against US dollars.
 For example, if investors own gold and need to borrow dollars, they can use gold as collateral and potentially pay a much smaller rate of interest to borrow the cash than otherwise.

-Unequivocally the Comex doesn't have enough collateral, same situation applies
+Unequivocally the Comex doesn't have enough collateral, same situation applies to banks

 Though the moment investors start losing the confidence in the US dollar f.e. because Trump pushes it down with his remarks in order to improve the US export position gold futures investors might have change of heart and will ask for physical delivery and don't want settlement in a declining paper dollar.
 Remember because its inverse correlation gold is the mirror image of the US dollar, the reserve currency.
 In that case the Comex won't be able to meet its delivery obligation because there just won't be enough physical gold available for settlement from the registered inventories.
 The ratio gold paper futures contracts versus the number of physical ounces in registered inventories amounts to 100-500:1.
 And hence the Comex will have to call in the force majeure clause, or nominal settlement, if most investors demand physical delivery.
 The paper gold price will go through the roof though what will ultimately determine the gold price is the physical gold price because who doesn't have the physical has nothing remember paper is paper.
 And what we see is that the price for the physical gold will be the only price and will be priced at a huge premium to the paper price if that is still quoted at all.
 We will get a two-tiered pricing system kind of similar what we saw in the period 1968-1971.